stormasm/spanish/verbs/ella/listlearn.md

 Nos vamos a averiguar con los ahorros del año pasado.
 We will get by with our savings from last year.

+### descubrirse

+reflexive verb

+1. (to remove one's hat)
+- a. to take one's hat off
+Me descubro ante usted.
+I take my hat off to you.

+2. (to make visible)
+- a. to uncover
+La novia se descubrió el rostro para besarle al novio.
+The bride uncovered her face to kiss the groom.
+b. to bare
+Esteban se descubrió la espalda para enseñar su tatuaje.
+Estaban bared his back to show his tatoo.

+3. (to reveal the truth)
+- a. to give oneself away
+Mi hermano intentó asustarme, pero se descubrió al reírse.
+My brother tried to scare me, but he gave himself away by laughing.

+### descubrir

+transitive verb

+4. (to unearth)
+to discover
+- a. to discover
+Descubrieron una cueva en la montaña durante la excursión.
+They discovered a cave in the mountain during their trip.
+- b. to find
+Isaac descubrió un tesoro enterrado en el jardín de su abuelo.
+Isaac found a buried treasure in his grandfather's garden.

+5. (to uncover)
+- a. to find out
+He descubierto que van a despedir a la secretaria.
+I've found out that the secretary is going to be fired.
+- b. to discover
+Hugo descubrió que su esposa tuvo un amorío con su socio.
+Hugo discovered that his wife had an affair with his partner.

+6. (to make known)
+- a. to reveal
+Eduardo descubrió la identidad del espía.
+Eduardo revealed the spy's identity.
+- b. to uncover
+La policía descubrió el complot de atracar el banco justo a tiempo.
+The police uncovered the plot to rob the bank just in time.

+7. (to expose)
+- a. to uncover
+En su cultura no puede descubrir la cara si está en la presencia de hombres que no sean familiares.
+In her culture, she can't uncover her face if she's in the presence of men who are not relatives.
+- b. to take the lid off
+Descubre la olla antes de que hierva.
+Take the lid off the pot before it boils.
+- c. to unveil
+Descubrieron una estatua en la ceremonia inaugural.
+They unveiled a statue at the opening ceremony.

+8. (to disclose)
+- a. to give away
+¡No nos descubran!
+Estamos preparando una fiesta sorpresa para Imelda.
+Don't give us away!
+We're organizing a surprise party for Imelda.

+9. (to make visible)
+- a. to reveal
+La luz de la luna descubrió el contorno de la montaña en la distancia.
+The moonlight revealed the outline of the mountain in the distance.

 ### encontrar

 to find